civicrm/civicrm-user-guide/docs/membership/defining-memberships.md

     time.
 They are still counted as a member.
 -   **Expired**: when the grace period expires, the member moves to this status and is no longer counted as a member.
+-   **Cancelled**: when an administrator manually cancels a membership, perhaps due to misbehaviour.
 -   **Deceased**: this status keeps a deceased contact's record in the system but removes the contact from all further communications.
 This status is set automatically based on a contact's deceased flag).